GUIDE 2025

 The Beginner's Guide to Grant Writing

-If you’re new to grant writing, this guide will show you how to write clear and compelling grant proposals.
-You can get tips on finding the right grant givers for your organization, crafting a compelling narrative that tells donors what they’ll do with their money; and, organizing information in simple-to-read tables and charts.
+If you’re new to grant writing, “The Beginner’s Guide to Grant Writing” will show you how to write clear and compelling grant proposals.
+You can get tips on finding the right grant givers for your organization, crafting a compelling narrative that tells donors what they’ll do with their money, and organizing information in simple-to-read tables and charts.

 • How to find grant givers